kfatehi/idrop/README.md

 watch folder -> [ mkv -> mp4 ] -> scp -> destination

+the conversion can happen in different ways, depending on which Idrop::Transcoder class you decide to use

+the one we've built first is the most complicated answer here: http://askubuntu.com/questions/50433/how-to-convert-mkv-file-into-mp4-file-losslessly

 ## Installation

 Add this line to your application's Gemfile: